-Cross Creek Apartment Holdings LLC entered into a new operating agreement and admitted three new members.
+Cross Creek - Cross Creek Apartments Holdings LLC is the owner of the Cross Creek Apartments.
+On January 1, 2010, Cross Creek Apartment Holdings LLC entered into a new operating agreement and admitted three new members.
 These new members committed approximately \$2.2 million of capital payable in three installments including \$563,000 on January 1, 2010.
 The new operating agreement and admission of new owner members constituted a reconsideration event as outlined in the consolidation guidance which triggered a re-evaluation of the holders of variable interests to determine the primary beneficiary of the VIE.
 The capital structure of the VIE consists of senior debt, subordinated loans, and equity capital at risk.
 The senior debt is in the form of mortgage revenue bonds that are 100% owned by the Partnership and account for the majority of the VIE's total capital.
 As the bondholder, the Partnership is entitled to principal and interest payments and has certain protective rights as established by the bond documents.
-The three newly admitted members of this VIE are each unaffiliated with the Partnership and have contributed significant equity capital to the VIE.
+The three newly admitted members of this VIE are each unaffiliated with the Partnership and account for the VIE.
 These members collectively control a 99% interest in the VIE.
 The other 1% member of this VIE is FAH, which is also unaffiliated with the Partnership.
 Additionally, this property is managed by Properties Management.